hapax/hapax.github.io/assets/mindjam.md

 seeing what loves, if any, it licenses, the "brainjamor" if you'll excuse the highbrow doggerel.
 If we are boringly Humean-->
-Brainjam is like eternal recurrence, but "parallelised": the four-dimensionalist eternity of the conscious moment replaces the cyclic eternity of the repeated life.
+Brainjam is like eternal recurrence, but "parallelised": each conscious moment is replayed in parallel, rather than the serial repetitions of cyclic time.
 <!-- The emphasis on moments in some sense "parallelises" eternal
 recurrence. -->